World Allround Speed Skating Championships

 The World Allround Speed Skating Championships are a series of speed skating events held annually to determine the best allround speed skater of the world.
 The event is held over two days, with all skaters entering the first three distances (500 m, 3000 m and 1500 m for women; 500 m, 5000 m and 1500 m for men) and the best eight skaters over these distances getting to ride the last event (5000 m for women; 10 000 m for men).
 The results of the races are converted to points, and the skater with lowest total score wins the championship.

-The International Skating Union has organised the World Allround Championships for Men since 1893 (unofficial Championships were held in the years 1889–1892) and the World Allround Championships for Women since 1936 (unofficial Championships were held in the years 1933–1935).
+The International Skating Union has organised the World Allround Championships for Men since 1893 (with unofficial Championships being held in the years 1889–1892) and the World Allround Championships for Women since 1936 (unofficial Championships were held in the years 1933–1935).
 Since 1996 the men's and women's World Allround Championships are held at the same time and venue.
 Since 2020, the men's and women's World Allround Championships are held every even year – at same time and venue as the men's and women's World Sprint Championships.